ac-freeman/adder-codec-rs/README.md

         // Which frame of the input video to begin your transcode .frame_start(1420)

+	// How many rows of event pixels per chunk.
+Chunks are distributed between the number of available threads.
+	.chunk_rows(64)

         // Input video is scaled by this amount before transcoding .scale(0.5)